adamavenir/kerblam/README.md

 * Acts of War: a defender is engaged in battle by a dice attack, or a Snipe or nuke attempt, but is not engaged in battle by a Spy.
 * Any Officer Cards used must be put into Front Line.
 (This includes Generals used for retreat or saved by Medics.)

-__4. Attrition__ — If you choose not to attack this turn, roll one die and discard that many from your Army.
+__4. Attrition__ — If you choose not to attack this turn, roll one die.
+Discard that many from your Army.

 __5. Spoils of War:__
 * Draw the 5 top Graveyard cards each time you obliterate an opponent's army.
 * Draw the 3 top Graveyard cards each time an opponent retreats.
-* If you obliterate an opponent's population, draw the top 5 Graveyard cards for destroying their army plus draw from the Graveyard cards equal to the total number of remaining players in the game.
+* If you obliterate an opponent's population, draw the top 5 Graveyard cards for destroying their army plus draw from the Graveyard cards equal to the total number of remaining players.

    __6. Draft Civilians:__
 * Anyone who has less than 10 total cards in their entire Army must draw from their Civilian Deck until they do (or draw as many cards as you can, if you have less than 10 in your Civilian Deck).